coastwise2991/SxSpec/README.md

-# SxSpec for M5Stack CardputerADV + SX1262 LoRa Addon
+# SxSpex for M5Stack CardputerADV + SX1262 LoRa Addon

 A real-time RF waterfall spectrogram that sweeps 862–928 MHz in a 5 MHz span, displaying signal strength utilizing the sx1262 rf chip.